 - Correlation: This operation shifts the weight on the fulcrum of the scale to establish balance; it corresponds to changing attitude from feeling alienated to experiencing mutual respect, feeling respected but also expanding one’s thinking, being respectful and reconciled with adversity, the given broader reality.

-The second phenomenon is the Simple Harmonic Motion based on the principle of conservation of energy and its transformation from dynamic to kinetic and then to higher order energy, negative entropy; we conceive of conflict as a shift away from the state of rest as the normative position.
-The deviation, a move away from one’s equilibrial or rest position represents an emotional energetic charge that oscillates in one's mind back and forth until the conflict is resolved, until the emotional charge is transformed from conflict to resolution or negative entropy.
+The second phenomenon is the Simple Harmonic Motion based on the principle of conservation of energy through its transformation to higher order energy, negative entropy.
+We conceive conflict as a shift away from the state of rest, the normative or acceptable position.
+The deviation, a move away from one’s equilibrial or rest position represents an emotional energetic charge.
+E=S.R, energy is equal to the product of a deviation times the distance from the center, radius.
+Mind, awareness oscillates in one’s mind back and forth three times until the conflict is resolved, until the emotional charge is transformed from conflict to resolution or negative entropy.
 The unconscious is like the chlorophyll of plants: it captures energy of conflict and transforms it into personal emotional growth.

 The process to conflict resolution and personal growth consists of three emotional oscillations.
 They are identified with six role states as stress and response, anxiety and defense, reversal and compromise.
 The normative deviation, the Stress state, a passivity state generates an opposite emotional force, acceleration, leading to an activity proportional and opposite to the initial deviation, driving one to overshoot the rest state.
 This is the Response.
 The response generates an opposite force called Anxiety that is experienced as passivity and that leads to a new activity, the Defense role, which then leads to one’s Reversal, another passivity state countered by making inner concessions, attitude change or growth leading to the rest state resolving the conflict with a Compromise.